RSS About

 type Registers map[uint16]*uint8

 Go lets us create a new type based on existing ones, and attach methods to it.
 What we want to do here is associate a 16-bit register address to an 8-bit variable we should be able to read or modify.
-A map will do just that.
+A map of 16-bit integers to 8-bit integer pointers will let us do just that.

 Then, it only needs to implement the three methods required by the Addressable interface.